 I followed the A-road into the village of Lochcarron, which sits on the loch’s northern shore.
 On my way in, I passed the clean, austere, white-washed lines of the old parish church, built in 1836 and deconsecrated in 2005.
 Having fallen into disrepair, it was bought by new owners in 2018, who are renovating it for use as a community space.

-This contrasts well with its 1751 predecessor, which could be found a few yards further down the road in Lochcarron Old Burial Ground…
+The Old Church’s rescue and transformation contrasts well with its 1751 predecessor, which could be found a few yards further down the road in Lochcarron Old Burial Ground…

 Lochcarron offered me a choice of shops, one attached to a petrol garage, the other a branch of Spar.
 Between them I bought a tasty, if unhealthy and unconventional breakfast and ate it perched upon a bench, enjoying the view down the loch.